 3. Post reach

 Post reach is a specific metric that determines the number of unique accounts that viewed your post.
 Post reach is lower than impressions as it calculates the unique account holders who viewed the post instead of how many views the post generated.
-Post reach can be roughly estimated by dividng the number of impressions of a post with the number of your social media followers.
+Post reach can be roughly estimated by dividing the number of impressions of a post with the number of your social media followers.
 Many platforms also provide it through their analytics tools.

 4. Web traffic